Bondi Tsunami: Production

-Bondi Tsunami was produced on a microbudget of $150,000, with the funds being sourced from the production team's credit cards Lucas's inspiration for the film came about when she stumbled upon a Subculture of Japanese surfers who modeled themselves on Australian surf brands.
-Identifying a potential audience for a movie, but with a limited budget and no studio interest Lucas used guerilla tactics to garner publicity for the project, which attracted media interest through the Seven Network and Rolling Stone magazine.
+Bondi Tsunami was produced on a microbudget of $150,000, with the funds being sourced from the production team's credit cards Lucas's inspiration for the film came when she stumbled upon a Subculture of Japanese surfers who modeled themselves on Australian surf brands.
+Identifying a potential audience for a movie, but with a limited budget and no studio interest, Lucas used guerilla tactics to garner publicity for the project, which attracted media interest through the Seven Network and Rolling Stone magazine.
 Shooting took place at various locations throughout New South Wales and Queensland, with most of the beach scenes being shot on the Central Coast, using improvisation in place of a formal script.
 Large parts of the film have no dialogue at all, while others are narrated through haiku poetry.
 None of the cast had any acting experience, nor was a professional film crew used.

+Marketing

-As an independent foreign language film, Bondi Tsunami was unable to secure a cinema release.
+As an independent foreign-language film, Bondi Tsunami was unable to secure a cinema release.
 Instead, the producers hired a number of theatres around the country and embarked on a national publicity tour.
-A competition on the film's official website allowed people to vote for the movie to screen in their home town.
+A competition on the film's official website allowed people to vote for the movie to screen in their hometown.
 After receiving the most votes, the town of Cobar was selected for the premiere on 3 September 2004 before the film's official release in Sydney on 23 September.

 Reception

-The film was received with mixed reactions from reviewers.
-Variety magazine reviewer Russell Edwards described Bondi Tsunami as misguided, aimless and amateurish "sun-bronzed, but lacklustre imitation of the Japanese slacker flicks which regularly unspool at international fests" and was critical of the films production techniques.
+The film was received mixed reviews.
+Variety magazine reviewer Russell Edwards described Bondi Tsunami as a misguided, aimless and amateurish "sun-bronzed, but lacklustre imitation of the Japanese slacker flicks which regularly unspool at international fests" and was critical of the films production techniques.
 Megan Spencer of national youth radio network Triple J was more generous in her review, giving the film a rating of 3.5/5, praising it as ambitious and experimental, but noting that its repetitious imagery and style akin to music videos may become tedious to some audiences.